AlexiaDelorme/project-spacex/README.md

 - I used Heroku to deploy and host my application.

 ##### [TinyPNG](https://tinypng.com)
-- I used TinyPNG to optimize the size of my images.
+- I used TinyPNG to optimize the size of the images used for this app.

 <a name="testing"/>